-It is clear that in the near future, the United States prohibition on cannabis is coming to an end.
-Growers are popping up all over the country as weed is legalized, decriminalized and regulated in state after state.
-As a grower, you have complete control over your crop.
+In the near future, the United States prohibition on cannabis for medicinal and recreational use is going to end.
+Home growers are coming ‘out of the closet’ all over the country as weed is legalized, decriminalized and regulated in state after state.
+As a grower, you have complete control over your crop from seed to harvest.
 You get to choose your strain, whether you grow indoor or outdoor, what kind of hydroponic equipment to use if you are an indoor grower, and with automated equipment you can even decide how much work you put in to the crop on a day to day basis.

 But as they say, with freedom comes responsibility, and as a new cannabis cultivator it is in your best interest to learn as much as you can about the plants you are growing in order to increase your yields as well as the medicinal properties of your harvest.
 Carbon Dioxide, or CO2 is of particular interest to cannabis gardeners.
 CO2 is crucial to marijuana cultivation, because it is what plants “breathe.”
 Humans and plants live in a symbiotic relationship – we breathe in oxygen and exhale CO2, while plants consume CO2 and release oxygen into the air.